Star Route Farms Empowers the Next Generation of Land Stewards

 According to Anastasia Vrachnnos, USF’s Vice Provost of Global Education, Immersions, and Strategic Initiatives, who oversees academic planning at Star Route Farms, “Educating students to make good change in the world means giving them the skills and tools to address complex real world problems such as environmental justice, sustainability, climate change, and food insecurity.
 Star Route Farms lets us expand the walls of our classrooms to include hands-on, immersive and collaborative learning on a working organic farm and provides our faculty a unique opportunity to generate research insights and datasets that can help the farm and the beloved community of which we are a part.”

 Today, Lenderink continues to manage the farm with Nick Civetz and their crew.
 She reports, “We’re pretty much the same farm that we were.
 We grow the same things that we have been growing for a long time and for the same people.”
-Organic produce production and wildlife continue to thrive, and for the first time, the farm recently saw three different types of salmon in its creek: Chinook, Steelhead, and Coho.
+Organic produce production and wildlife continue to thrive, and for the first time, the farm recently saw three different types of salmon in its creek.
 Such variety is a vital sign that reflects the farm’s sustainable stewardship and care.

 Even in retirement, Weber keeps in touch with Lenderink at the farm and enjoys picking rights when he passes through with his family.
 By selling Star Route Farms to USF, he has contributed a powerful resource for future generations to learn about the impact of organic farming on the natural world.